DOdrums/PortfolioProjectFive/README.md

 As discussed in the user stories section, a few features have not been built, which would be nice to add later:

 - Filter wall for only posts or songs.
 Perhaps a user is in a loud area and can't listen to song, in this scenario it would be better to just view pictures.
 Or perhaps the user just wants to listen to some new tunes, so they can filter out the pictures.
 - Search Profiles.
 Though this has not been build, it was definitely planned, as it was a should have.
 The platform makes a bit more sense when you actually search for profiles with parameters like: instrument, instrument level, country, status.
-This way musicians can find bandmates or bands to play with even easier.
+This way musicians can find band mates or bands to play with even easier.
 The user story 'Filter Profile Search' connects with this feature.
 - Profile stats.
 Though the profile already shows the amount of posts and songs a user has, it could also show if they arr currently in the Most Mic'd song List and what their highest ever position on the Most Mic'd song list has been.

 ## Credits